 - 2. How does house arrest work in Nevada?

-- 3. What qualifies you for house arrest?
+- 3. What qualifies me for house arrest?

-- 4. What happens when defendants violate the terms of their house arrest?
+- 4. What happens when I violate the terms of my house arrest?

 - 5. How much does it cost for house arrest?

-- 6. Can you have a cell phone on house arrest?
+- 6. Can I have a cell phone?

-- 7. Can you drink on house arrest?
+- 7. Can I drink on house arrest?

 1. What is house arrest?

-House arrest (or “home confinement”) is a type of alternative sentencing in Nevada.
-Like it sounds, house arrest is when a Nevada court allows a defendant to forgo jail by instead staying home for a certain period of time under electronic monitoring.
+A type of alternative sentencing in Nevada, house arrest is when a Nevada court allows you to forgo jail by instead staying home for a certain period of time under electronic monitoring.

-Defendants serving house arrest must comply with any other requirements the judge may order.
-Typical rules include:
+While serving house arrest, you must comply with any requirements the judge may order such as: